 Declaration of Status

-Students returning to college or attending for the first time may take up to 9 credits without applying for admission to the College.
-To enroll for additional credits, students must either matriculate or select Visiting Student Status.
+Students returning to college or attending for the first time who are uncertain of their major may take up to 9 credits without applying for admission to the college.
+To enroll for additional credits, students must either apply for admission (matriculate) and gain acceptance to an undergraduate certificate or degree program or indicate visiting-student status.

-Visiting students are those who do not intend to earn a certificate or degree from Sage.
-They are not eligible for financial aid and are not assigned an academic advisor.
-Credits accumulated as a visiting student do not necessarily count toward a certificate or degree program.
-Students must meet and show proof that course prerequisites have been met.
-Enrollment in certain courses (i.e., Art studios) requires permission of the chair of the department.
-Non-matriculated students who have previously attempted or completed Sage credits and who have earned below a 2.00 GPA, must have permission of the Academic Dean to register.
+Visiting students are those who do not intend to earn a certificate or degree.
+They are not eligible for financial aid and are not assigned an advisor.
+Credits accumulated as a visiting student will not necessarily count toward a certificate or degree program.

 Degree-Seeking Status (Matriculation)

-A student with degree-seeking status (who is matriculated) might be eligible for financial aid, is able to pursue a course of study and will be assigned an academic advisor.
-Students who are uncertain of their major will be matriculated as undeclared majors and will be assigned advisors who specialize in academic and career counseling.
+A student with degree-seeking status may be eligible for financial aid, is able to plan a course of study that meets personal needs and interests, and will be assigned an advisor.
+A student who is uncertain of her major will be matriculated as an undeclared major and will be assigned an advisor who specializes in academic counseling.

 Semester Course Load